linagora/tmail-flutter/docs/adr/0108-workplace-call-transport.md

 - Adding a Workplace call is a request description, not another auth flow.
 - Exchanging a token per action costs one extra round trip whenever the bridge is absent, which on mobile is every action.
+- A container-side bridge failure surfaces to the user instead of being retried over the bearer token; `supportsBridge` is the only lever that moves an action off the bridge.

 ## Open questions